-Help parents navigate the
+Help parents navigate and become knowledgeable in the

-special education, IEP
+exceptional education, IEP

 process, data collection,